Geodels/gospl/docs/user_guide/inputfile.rst

         a. the initial spherical or 2D surface mesh ``npdata`` (**.npz** file).
 This file contains the following keys: ``v`` the mesh vertices coordinates, ``z`` the vertice elevations, ``c`` the mesh cells.
         b. the flow direction method to be used ``flowdir`` that takes an integer value between 1 (for SFD) and 6 (for MFD)
         c. the exponent (``flowexp``) used in the flow direction approach.
 Default value is set to 0.42.
         d. boundary conditions (``bc``) when not running a global model.
 Each integer corresponds to an edge defined in the following order: south, east, north, and west.
-The integer is set to either 0 for open or to 1 for closed boundaries.
+The integer is set to either 0 for open or to 1 for fixed boundaries.

         In addition the following optional parameters could be set: